-Giving from Registered Assets
+Giving from Registered Assets (RRSP or RRIF Funds)

 When it comes to your Will and estate, your registered assets are by far your worst asset.
 Why?
 That money has never been taxed: once it becomes part of your estate, it will be taxed.